EMD SD70 series: SD70ACe/LCi (2005–present)

-In July 2012 fellow Pilbara operator, Fortescue Metals Group, took the delivery of the first of a fleet of 19, later extended to 21 (701-721).
+In July 2012 fellow Pilbara operator, Fortescue, took the delivery of the first of a fleet of 19, later extended to 21 (701–721).

-SD70ACS (2009-present)
+SD70ACS (2009–present)

 The SD70ACS is a 4500 hp AC variant for heavy haul freight, used in desert environments.
 The first 25 units were ordered for Saudi Railway Company in April 2009 and assembled in the London, Ontario, plant for delivery in the second half of 2010.
 Special features include a pulse filtration system, movable sand plows, EM2000 control system and FIRE display system.

 Mauritania's Société Nationale Industrielle et Minière placed a contract for six SD70ACS locomotives in October 2010.

 In July 2011 Etihad Rail ordered seven SD70ACS locomotives for delivery in 2012.
 Seven locomotives were delivered in 2013.